-Here’s what current research has to say about pacifiers, what it leaves unsaid,
+Here’s what current research has to say about pacifiers, what it leaves unsaid,and what it all may mean for you and your baby.

 The routine use of pacifiers is linked to early weaning.
 The link is very clear.
 But it isn’t known whether mothers who are having trouble are more likely to turn to pacifiers, or whether the pacifiers themselves are the problem.